 Advantages of LEDs

 So, what are the advantages of LED reef tank lighting?
 To be sure, the low wattage and long life of the LED bulbs (some manufacturers claim up to 50,000 hours) are definite selling points.
-LED users have also raved about the low amount of heat produced, which helps to keep tank water temperatures down as well as the "shimmering" affect produced by the LEDs.
+LED users have also raved about the low amount of heat produced, which helps to keep tank water temperatures down as well as the "shimmering" effect produced by the LEDs.

 What are the disadvantages?
 One possibility might be the purchase price, but if you factor in the long life of the bulbs and the low amount of electricity required to drive the lights, you might even be saving money over the long haul.
 The light intensity may be another drawback for a reef tank with hard corals.